DmitriBogdanov/UTL/docs/module_profiler.md

 ### Memory usage

 Memory overhead of profiling is mostly defined by the aforementioned call graph matrix.
-For example, on thread that runs into `20` profiling macros and creates `100` nodes, memory overhead is going to be `8 kB`.
+For example, on a thread that runs into `20` profiling macros and creates `100` nodes, memory overhead is going to be `8 kB`.
 A thread that runs into `100` profiling macros and creates `500` call graph nodes, memory overhead will be `0.2 MB`.

 It is possible to further reduce memory overhead (down to `4 kB` and `0.1 MB`) by defining a `UTL_PROFILER_USE_SMALL_IDS` macro before the include: